Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Results

 The right column of Fig.~\ref{structure} illustrates the structure of the modes in the strong rotation regime.
 The localisation around the Brunt-Väisälä radius, a characteristic of the convective instability that was still visible at intermediate rotation, is absent in this regime.
 The radial profile of entropy perturbations suggests that it is driven by the deformations of the shock rather than by the region of maximum buoyancy.
 The spiral mode structure of SASI is also clearly perturbed by rotation due to the corotation radius, which is well inside the domain.
 The pattern is similar to the one obtained by \cite{Blondin+2017} at high rotation rates without heating.
 In an adiabatic flow where entropy perturbations are simply advected, the entropy pattern would trace the flow lines and display a change of direction at the corotation radius since the pattern rotates faster than the outer flow and slower than the inner flow.
-In Fig.~\ref{structure}, a change of direction of the spiral pattern is clearly visible in the strong rotation case (right column).
-The radial location of the pattern extrema is, however, slightly above the corotation radius, which can be interpreted as due to the non-adiabatic heating/cooling functions.
+In Fig.~\ref{structure}, a change in the direction of the spiral pattern is clearly visible in the strong rotation case (right column).
+The radial location of the pattern extrema is slightly above the corotation radius due to the non-adiabatic heating/cooling functions.

 For these high rotation rates ($j>0.3$), it seems that the modes are not mixed SASI/convection/rotation any more, but result from a rotation-induced instability.
 Some characteristics of this instability can be inferred from the evolution of the growth rate.
-Comparing Figs.~\ref{evol_wi} and \ref{evol_wi_dis}, we remark that when the modes properties do not depend on the heating rate, the dependence of the modes on the rotation rate seems to be stronger for increasing dissociation rates.
-In addition, the slope of this increase seems to be independent of the value of the azimuthal number.
+Comparing Figs.~\ref{evol_wi} and \ref{evol_wi_dis}, we remark that when the modes properties do not depend on the $\chi$ parameter, the dependence of the modes on the rotation rate is stronger for increasing dissociation rates.
+In addition, the slope of this increase is approximately independent of the value of the azimuthal number.
 This behaviour of the mode for high rotation rates can also be seen in Fig.~\ref{wi(m)_varrot}.
 We notice that the rotation enhances the growth rate of every mode.
 In particular, for initially convective modes, this effect is opposite to the rotation effect for low rotation rates.